scottbw/analytics-udd/README.md

 # Jisc Learning Analytics Unified Data Definitions v1.3.1

 ## Introduction
-The Unified Data Definitions (UDD) of the Jisc analytics project is a vocabulary of the chief data entities of interest to learning analytics: students, courses, modules, and so on, as well as their characteristics.
+The Unified Data Definitions (UDD) of the Jisc learning analytics project is a vocabulary of the chief data entities of interest to learning analytics: students, courses, modules, and so on, as well as their characteristics.
 The data coded with this vocabulary is typically extracted from the student record system of a particular college or university.

 Along with xAPI recipes, the UDD makes up the core data specification of the Jisc learning analytics architecture.